Technotize

 05 / Common brief failures

-The "research dump" brief.
 Twelve hundred words of competitor article links, keyword data screenshots, and SEO tool exports.
 The writer has to construct an article from raw materials.
 The brief writer is paying their writer to do their job for them.

-The "vibes" brief.
 Three sentences.
 "Write a comprehensive guide to [topic].
 Include keywords.
 Make it good."
 A senior writer can produce something useful from this.
 Most writers cannot.

-The "directorial" brief.
 The editor outlines every section, every example, every transition.
 The writer is reduced to filling in sentences.
 This produces content that sounds like the editor, costs the same as a real brief, and takes the same time to revise.

-The "stale template" brief.
 The agency wrote a template in 2021 and has been using it ever since.
 Every brief includes "EAT signals," "topical relevance," and "cluster context."
 None of those phrases mean anything to a writer in 2026.

 The fix for all four failure modes is the eight-section brief above.
 It is specific enough to direct the work and broad enough to leave the writer's craft intact.